- Records from multiple USBDUX boards

 What is it?

 comedirecord is an oscilloscope program to display and record data from a COMEDI device.
-Its philosophy is to save the data in its original form at the maximum sampling rate but allows comfortable viewing of the data during an experiment.
+Its philosophy is to save the data in its original form at the set sampling rate but allows comfortable viewing of the data during an experiment.
+Viewing is graphical but the parameters are set via the commandline.

-UBUNTU repository for lucid and precise.
+UBUNTU repository for lucid, precise and trusty.
 Just add "ppa:berndporr/usbdux"

 to your package manager or run in the termninal: